James Bloodworth Jr.

-James Morgan Bartow Bloodworth Jr., F.C.A.P.
-(February 21, 1925 – September 22, 2006) was an American physician, pathologist, and researcher on diabetes mellitus.
+James Morgan Bartow Bloodworth Jr. (February 21, 1925 – September 22, 2006) was an American physician, pathologist, and researcher on diabetes mellitus.
 He was born in Atlanta on February 21, 1925, to J. M. Bartow Bloodworth, Sr.—an attorney—and Elizabeth (née Dimmock) Bloodworth.
-Bloodworth died on September 22, 2006 in Madison, Wisconsin.
+Bloodworth died on September 22, 2006, in Madison, Wisconsin.

 Education

 Bloodworth completed his college studies at Emory University in Atlanta and Stanford University in California, culminating in a B.S. degree from the former school in 1945.
 Bloodworth also received his M.D. from Emory University in 1948.
 He served a rotating internship at Columbia-Presbyterian Medical Center in New York City and went on to pursue residency training at Ohio State University (OSU) in Columbus, Ohio.